As Saskatchewan teachers strike, government says it won't cross 'line in the sand'

 "I think there's a really great opportunity for for teachers to have a direct voice and how we address class size complexity through that pilot fund, and I look forward to seeing some of the ideas there."

-“We're seeing over 3,000 new students across the province and a reduction in teachers … So then we have influx of complexity and then we're seeing an influx of violence across the province and in Regina Public as well," said Regina Public Schools Teachers Association president Melissa Gerlach said on the picket line Tuesday morning.

-Around 10 a.m., Becotte and Canadian Teachers’ Federation president Heidi Yetman will deilivered letters to the legislature addressed to Premier Scott Moe and Saskatchewan education minister Jeremy Cockrill.
+Around 10 a.m., Becotte and Canadian Teachers’ Federation president Heidi Yetman deilivered letters to the legislature addressed to Premier Scott Moe and Saskatchewan Education Minister Jeremy Cockrill.

 The letters were from teachers and supporters across the province, outlining "critical issues," according to the union.